-For some women, embarking on a leadership path in their career can seem like a difficult journey.
-This is because the climb up the corporate ladder is very different for men and women.
-Although women have made great strides in the workplace, inequality and double-standards still exist, and these types of challenges can stifle a womanís desire to strive for a leadership position.
-We believe that Steph Websterand Ruki Kurukulasuriya said it best with this quote:, "The very fact that there are less women in leadership sustains the perception that attaining leadership is hard for womenĒ.
+These types of challenges can stifle a women’s desire to strive for a leadership position.
+We believe that Steph Webster and Ruki Kurukulasuriya said it best with this quote: “The very fact that there are less women in leadership sustains the perception that attaining leadership is hard for women.”

 - Giving all employees the same access to opportunity

-- Eliminating gender in the mentoring relationship by simply partnering a mentee with the most qualified mentor
+- Eliminating gender in the mentoring relationship by simply matching mentors and mentees by qualifications

 - Using mentor training to address the challenges that a diverse workforce can face, and provide solutions for these challenges

-The conversations about gender inequality are happening more than ever and itís important to consider these facts when implementing a mentoring program for your organization.
-When choosing to keep your mentee pool diverse, you are allowing your organization to have a better chance of filling your succession pipeline with the most qualified individuals, retain your top talent, and attract the top candidates for your industry.
-All people want to feel like they are valued and that they are given the same opportunities as everyone else, regardless of their gender.
+The conversations about gender inequality are happening more than ever.
+It’s important to consider these facts when starting a mentoring program for your organization.
+All people want to feel like they are valued and being given the same opportunities, regardless of their gender.